- School Choice

 EdChoice offers free, informative, printed resource guides, and we’ll ship them straight to you.
 Need a quick explainer of the types of school choice and how they work?
 Need a simple breakdown of what the research says about school choice programs?
 We’ve got you covered.
 For more information on how to get yours mailed to you for free, click the button below.

-The term “school choice” means many things, depending who you ask.
+School choice allows public education funds to follow students to the schools or services that best fit their needs —whether that’s to a public school, private school, charter school, home school or any other learning environment families choose.
 We created a resource that defines and illustrates school choice in our organization’s view, and if you keep scrolling on that page, we provide you with definitions for the many other types of school choice that exist today.
 To visit that resource, click the button below.

 There are 77 educational choice programs on the books in 32 states, the District of Columbia and Puerto Rico.
 For detailed information about each program, click the button below.